cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

+# 10/26

+Iteration is slow testing these larger jobs.
+I think in general I need to spend more time setting up test cases that don't take too long to run.
+If an iteration is a minute or five, that not only slows development a lot but also causes focus-loss because you have to either wait or context switch during the training.
+Hard to overcome the overhead of and complexity of writing a "small" test case when you aren't yet sure if it will pay off, but I think prob need to make a rule for myself: if a test takes > 30s to run, rewrite.

+Decided to dig deeper into why wrapping a certain function in `@task` was causing a huge performance regression.
+I probably wouldn't do this if I was at a real job, but maybe I would.
+It's important to have some intuition for why things break.
+Then again, it's been too long since I actually iterated on real predictions.
+Filed a bug report, and also discovered a solution to some of these issues: tasks and flows should not return numpy objects.
+Making a task return a dataframe instead of a numpy object eliminated performance issues cause by wrapping in `@task`

 # 10/25

 Ok goal is to as quickly as possible (as possible) set up a simple caching function for flow outputs.
 Basically hyperparams, data, model.
 I think the biggest weak spot here is the "data".
 Need to rework slightly as an input..probably just function `__name__`.

 Got a solution working, though it took a lot longer than I hoped because apparently `hash` is not consistent across python runs.

+Was also running into some serious slowness with writing output to csv, so switched to arrow/feather which is supposed to be faster for I/O.

+I also did more experiments with de-activating or removing all Prefect functionality to see if it was causing slowdowns.
+With prefect completely remove runtime was about the same as with it.
+The only exception, which I've confirmed again, is the `format_submission` task.

 # 10/24